profxadke/infosecNews/README.md

 # infosecNews

-A simple REST API that compiles news from 28 different sources (as of now) and, returns or update news from specific sources from `/news` endpoint.
+A simple REST API that compiles news from 26 different sources (as of now) and, returns or updates news from specific sources from the `/news` endpoint.

 ## How to Install / Use
-1) First of all, get a vietual environment for this project.
+1) First of all, get a virtual environment for this project.
 ```sh
 $ virtualenv .venv  # if, uv installed: uv venv
 ```
-2) Activate the virtual enviroment which you just created.
+2) Activate the virtual environment that you just created.
 ```sh
 $ source .venv/bin/activate  # or, In Windows: .\.venv\Scripts\activate
 ```